Allocation of Parental Responsibilities and Parenting Time

 Many intact families are able to cooperate and agree on a parental responsibilities and parenting time.
 However, sometimes divorcing parents may have conflicting values in regard to child rearing.
 In those cases, the judge imposes a plan, based on a determination of the best interests of the child.
 In determining what is in a child's best interest, a judge must consider a variety of factors, including (but not limited to) the wishes of both parents regarding “custody”; the relationship between the child and the parents, siblings, and other significant people in the child's life; the child's connection to home, school, and community; the mental and physical health of all the parties involved; and any evidence of violence or abuse on the part of either parent.
 The child’s wishes are also considered, but only given substantial weight if the child is of a certain age and maturity level.

 When parents can reach an agreement regarding allocation of parental responsibility and parenting time (formerly custody), the resulting plan is more likely to accurately reflect the personalities, needs, and histories of the family members, and is more likely to promote the best interests of the children.
 However, in the event that an agreement cannot be reached, the court may appoint an evaluator, a guardian ad litem for the children, or both in an effort to determine what the best interests of the children are.
-At Kollias & Giese, P.C., we have vast experience in negotiating diverse types of possible custodial / parental allocation arrangements to help our clients design a plan best suited to their family's needs, as well as in litigating cases where no custodial / parental allocation agreement can be reached.
-Additionally, attorneys Daniel J. Kollias, Lisa M. Giese and Jane E. Nagle are certified guardians ad litem for cases in DuPage County.
-In January, 2013, Daniel J. Kollias gave a presentation to the DCBA Child Advocacy Committee on the issue of child custody evaluation reports.
-Lisa M. Giese has served on the Guardian ad Litem Committee of the 18th Judicial Circuit for the last six years, presenting twice at the training seminar.
+At Kollias P.C., we have vast experience in negotiating diverse types of possible custodial / parental allocation arrangements to help our clients design a plan best suited to their family's needs, as well as in litigating cases where no custodial / parental allocation agreement can be reached.
+Additionally, attorney Daniel J. Kollias is certified guardian ad litem for cases in DuPage County.
+In January, 2013, Daniel J. Kollias gave a presentation to the DCBA Child Advocacy Committee on the issue of child custody evaluation reports. li

 The decision regarding custody / allocation of parental responsibility and parenting time also affects the issue of child support.
 When a parent has a majority of parenting time with a child, the other parent is typically obligated to help pay part of the childrearing expenses.
 In Illinois, the amount of child support is determined by a percentage established by the state.
 Some departures from the formula are possible, however, only in limited circumstances.
 Other support related issues include division of medical insurance and uncovered medical costs, daycare, and extra-curricular activity expenses for the child.
 Our firm also advises clients in drafting divorce agreements that address the payment of the children's future college expenses.